 The Food and Drug Administration (FDA) is responsible for regulating not only foods and drugs, but also cosmetics under the Federal Food, Drug, and Cosmetics Act (FD&C Act).
 The laws governing drugs and cosmetics differ and knowing the difference can be critical to your cosmetics business.
 Registration of your business with FDA is voluntary, but compliance with the regulations is not.
-It is extremely common for small cosmetics companies to be unaware of the manufacturing, labeling and promotion requirements and find themselves in violation without a clear understanding of what is required.
-As for smaller and larger companies, documentation failures and lapses in good manufacturing practices amongst other issues can impact regulatory compliance and ultimately consumer health.
+It is extremely common for cosmetics companies to be unaware of the manufacturing, labeling and promotion requirements and find themselves in violation without a clear understanding of what is required.
+Documentation failures and lapses in good manufacturing practices amongst other issues can impact regulatory compliance and ultimately consumer health.

 ComplianceOnline would process/provide refund only if the Live Webinar has been cancelled.
 The attendee could choose between the recorded version of the webinar or refund for any cancelled webinar.
 Refunds will not be given to participants who do not show up for the webinar.
 On-Demand Recordings can be requested in exchange.
 Webinar may be cancelled due to lack of enrolment or unavoidable factors.
 Registrants will be notified 24hours in advance if a cancellation occurs."

 For substitution, please email email@example.com or call +1-650-620-3937.